-If you found this article, there's a good chance you're exhausted.
-Not just tired β the kind of exhausted that sleep doesn't fully fix.
+If you found this article, there is a good chance you are exhausted.
+Not just tired — the kind of exhausted that sleep does not fully fix.
 The kind that follows you into your evenings, sits with you on Sunday nights, and makes you wonder how much longer you can keep running at this pace.

-This list has 150+ positive affirmations for work stress, organized by the specific situations that make work hardest.
-Don't try to use all of them.
-Find the 5β10 that feel true enough to hold onto right now, and start there.
+This list has 150+ positive affirmations for work stress, organised by the specific moments that make work hardest.
+Find the 5 to 10 that feel true enough to hold onto right now and start there.

 How to Use Positive Affirmations for Work Stress (The Right Way)